tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/networkgateway/list-all-of-the-connections-for-a-virtual-network-gateway.md

 ---
-title: "List all of the connections for a virtual network gateway&#160;" ms.custom: "" ms.date: "05/03/2015"
+title: List all of the connections for a virtual network gateway ms.date: 03/09/2017 ms.service: expressroute ms.devlang: rest-api ms.topic: reference
-ms.prod: "azure"
-ms.reviewer: ""
-ms.service: "virtual-network"
-ms.suite: ""
-ms.tgt_pltfrm: ""
-ms.topic: "reference"
-ms.assetid: 193efdbb-eafc-4338-acb7-e3fa2a3c4cab
-caps.latest.revision: 4
-author: "yushwang"
+author: yushwang
-ms.author: "yushwang"
+ms.author: yushwang
-manager: "rossort"
+manager: rossort
-translation.priority.mt:
-  - "de-de"
-  - "es-es"
-  - "fr-fr"
-  - "it-it"
-  - "ja-jp"
-  - "ko-kr"
-  - "pt-br"
-  - "ru-ru"
-  - "zh-cn"
-  - "zh-tw"
 ---
 # List all of the connections for a virtual network gateway&#160;
 List all of the connections for the specific virtual network gateway.

+For information about getting started with Azure REST operations including request authentication, see [Azure REST API Reference](../../../index.md).

 ## Request
- See [Connections](connections.md) for headers and parameters that are used by all requests related to connections.

 |Method|Request URI|
 |------------|-----------------|
 |GET|`/subscriptions/{subscriptionId}/resourceGroups/{resource-group-name}/providers/microsoft.network/virtualNetworkGateways/{virtual-network-gateway-name}/connections?api-version={api-version}`|